jqu224/Fan_Fount_hhkr101/README.md

 # Fan_Fount_hhkr101
+From March 4th
 60 days of python on hackerrank

 ```
 0_Introduction	Update readme.md